surajatgithub/cheat-sheets/angular.md

 ## Forms

+### Config
+-   import "FormsModule" from @ngular/forms
+-   include it in "imports" in app.module.ts

 ### FormControl (ngModel)
--   Each input field of the form will have form control object which will help us to know if form is dirty, valie, error etc
+-   Each input field of the form will have form control object which will help us to know if form is dirty, valid, error etc
--   This can be applied to induvidual the form control
+-   This can be applied to individual the form control
 -   To create form control you should add ngModel directive to your input element and pass it to any template variable and then use template variable anywhere
 ```sh
 <input ngModel name="firstName" #firstName="ngModel" />